-Now, a revitalized and vibrant King Street boasts some of the city's trendiest restaurants and sophisticated cocktail scenes along with hotels, art galleries, flourishing businesses, and a lively nightlife - not to mention some seriously exceptional shopping.
-In fact, U.S. News and World Report named King Street one of the country's "Top 10 Shopping Streets."
-Crossing through the middle of the Charleston peninsula, its wide, pedestrian-friendly sidewalks, chic boutiques, antique shops, three-story brick and stucco buildings, and central location make it easy to see why King Street is an unforgettable dining and shopping experience.
+Now, a revitalized and vibrant King Street boasts some of the city's trendiest restaurants and sophisticated cocktail scenes along with hotels, art galleries, flourishing businesses, and lively nightlife - not to mention some seriously exceptional shopping.
+U.S. News and World Report named King Street one of the country's "Top 10 Shopping Streets."
+When walking through the middle of the Charleston peninsula, its wide, pedestrian-friendly sidewalks, chic boutiques, antique shops, three-story brick and buildings, and central location make it easy to see why King Street is an unforgettable dining and shopping experience.

 Of course, with so many options, where does one start?
-While planning your time on King Street, consider that it is divided into three districts: Lower King Street Antiques District, Middle King Street Fashion District, and Upper King Street Design and Dining District.
+While planning your time on King Street, it is three districts: Lower King Street Antiques District, Middle King Street Fashion District, and Upper King Street Design and Dining District.

 Middle King, from Market to Calhoun, is the King Street Fashion District.
-Accurately named for its mix of desirable locally owned fashion boutiques and well-known national brand shops, it has everything from handbags and shoes straight from the runway, European lingerie, top designer fashions and jewelry to the latest eye-wear.
-With some of Charleston's trendiest stores, Middle King was named one of the country's "10 Top Shopping Districts in USA" by Forbes Traveler.
+Accurately named for its mix of charming locally-owned fashion boutiques and well-known national brand shops, it has everything from handbags and shoes straight from the runway, European lingerie, top designer fashions and jewelry to the latest eye-wear.
+With some of Charleston's trendiest stores, Middle King was named one of the country's "10 Top Shopping Districts in the USA" by Forbes Traveler.

 Upper King Street, from Marion Square to Spring Street, is the Design and Dining District, which houses some of the best home furnishing shopping and interior design decor in the country.
 It also showcases some of Charleston's best restaurants and hosts a variety of art walks year-round.
-It was originally named the design district thanks to beautiful brick buildings, stunning churches, art galleries, and housewares shops, but more recently the area has become a recognizable culinary destination.
-Now one of the busiest business districts, Upper King reflects a citywide trend of a growing and thriving food and beverage industry with its energetic nightlife and the city's finest new restaurants.
+It was initially named the design district thanks to beautiful brick buildings, stunning churches, art galleries, and housewares shops, but more recently, the area has become a recognizable culinary destination.
+Now one of the busiest business districts, Upper King, reflects a citywide trend of a growing and thriving food and beverage industry with its energetic nightlife and the city's most excellent new restaurants.

-To draw you even further into its charm, King Street hosts many events, including Marion Square's weekly Saturday Farmer's Market, Second Sundays on King Street, Charleston Fashion Week, Food + Wine Festival, Piccolo Spoleto Festival, Southeastern Wildlife Festival, and various parades.
+King Street hosts many events, including Marion Square's weekly Saturday Farmer's Market, Second Sundays on King Street, Charleston Fashion Week, Food + Wine Festival, Piccolo Spoleto Festival, Southeastern Wildlife Festival, and various parades.
 Plus, the world-famous Cooper River Bridge run also makes its way down King Street.
-And just think - to explore this incredible cultural and retail hub, all you have to do is visit!
+And think - to explore this incredible cultural and retail hub, all you have to do is visit!